Docs

 This means less time fixing classifications and more time building.
 The system adapts to how the team thinks about its product.

-What Briefs Remember
+What Specs Remember

-After a few ships, briefs show what Circuit remembers: previous ships, corrections and related context.
-If the team has shipped something similar before, the brief surfaces it.
+After a few ships, specs show what Circuit remembers: previous ships, corrections and related context.
+If the team has shipped something similar before, the spec surfaces it.
+This helps avoid duplicate work and gives the builder context on past decisions.

 What Circuit Knows